- R&D 100 Awards

 There are high-level challenges.
 First, how does one overcome the long periods of time between initial investment and the realization of results?
 For fast-cycle companies, the elapsed time is at least five years—and it can range to a dozen years or more for more advanced technologies.
 Second, how does one define success?
 Revenues, profits, units sold, market share gain, customer satisfaction, technology leverage, return on investment or innovation, share price or market cap increase are all considerations.

 There are also mid-level challenges.
 Can one underspend for a year or two without affecting the overall product portfolio?
 What are the effects of consistent underspending?
 Can one overspend to offset underspending periods, or to catch a competitor?
 At what point does spending start to yield decreasing returns?
 Is there such a thing as a "right amount" to spend?

-Inclusive of government, academia, non-profit, and industry, almost 70% of all R&D funds are spent by for-profit corporations which will be the focus of this General Session.
+Inclusive of government, academia, non-profit and industry, almost 70% of all R&D funds are spent by for-profit corporations, the focus of this General Session.

 • Learn how big data and analytics will advance the management science of R&D spending.